chulhongsung/InstaTran/README.md

 ## Distribution-shift Scenario
 Note: This training process can be time-consuming.
-To save the time, the trained model are saved in the assets/ds/ds_{model_name}_{year}.pth.
+To save the time, the trained model are saved in the `/assets/ds/ds_{model}_{year}.pth`.
-- `model` : benchmark models (DeepAR, MQRnn, TFT, STALSTM, HSDSTM, instatran)
+- `model` : models (DeepAR, MQRnn, TFT, STALSTM, HSDSTM, instatran)
 - `n_layer` : the number of LSTM layers